 Room Proportions for an Open Plan Family Room

 I’m not seeking a huge space as this wouldn’t scratch the itch at all – what I’m hankering for are perfect proportions that allow the social areas we need whilst holding everything cute and cozy.

 I see myself frisbeeing the breakfast dishes from a small kitchen island onto a casual table surrounded by banquette seating, whilst my kids cushion fight on the couch to a chaotic cartoon soundtrack: hell to some but heaven to me.

 The last piece of this open plan family room puzzle would be glass doors that open out onto a garden.
 A garden is something that we are sadly lacking in our mid-terraced home.
-A sans-garden house was a conscious choice we made as a child-free couple with a social life and no time, or inclination, to mow a lawn.
+A sans-garden house was a conscious choice made long ago as part of a child-free couple with a social life and no time, or inclination, to mow a lawn.
 Boy do I regret that choice now.
-To see my child’s sheer delight in running around his grandparents garden, then return to nothing more than a narrow grey slab of concrete is crushing.
+To see my children’s sheer delight in running around their grandparents garden, then return to nothing more than a narrow grey slab of concrete is crushing.

 I do still appreciate the stretched layout of our single use rooms in this house, but I just can’t help imagining life in spaces that flow into each other; where family activities meet and embrace rather than segregate and stop.
 The grass is always greener in someone else’s garden.

 I know that there would be times when I’d long to have some peace in the kitchen when the kids are screaming at full pitch.
 I also know that seeing our belongings all packed up and this first home of ours standing empty would move me to tears.
-I know I’d think of how we brought both of our children home from hospital and set them down safely in that living room, and of how we fed them their first solid food in that kitchen and giggled at their surprised little faces.
+I know I’d think of how I brought each of my children home from hospital and set them down safely in that living room, and of how I fed them their first solid food in that kitchen and giggled at their surprised little faces.

 However, I also know that our family life could be so much more enriched by the home I see in my daydreams.